Skill Demand Index

 Which roles need Bachelor's Degree in relevant field most:

-Software Engineering positions drive 67% of demand.
-DevOps / Platform also frequently list Bachelor's Degree in relevant field as a requirement.
+Software Engineering positions drive 29% of demand.
+Other and Data Analysis also frequently list Bachelor's Degree in relevant field as a requirement.
+Skills commonly paired with Bachelor's Degree in relevant field include SQL and Data Analysis and Business Requirements Gathering.

 Depth Level Distribution